Expatriate: where to invest in France in 2026?

 • Sète (approx. 4,000 €/m²): charming fishing port, very touristy in summer, ideal for seasonal furniture.
 Cheaper than Montpellier.

-• Hyères (approx. 4,300 €/m²): highly sought-after living environment, proximity to islands, high-end seasonal rental customers.
+• Hyères (approx. 4,300€/m²): highly sought-after living environment, proximity to islands, high-end seasonal rental customers.

-💡 In these areas, the LMNP seasonal status makes it possible to make a good profit from your property while maintaining the possibility of staying there for a few weeks a year.
-However, be careful with regulations on short term rentals, which can evolve locally.
+💡 In these areas, the LMNP seasonal status Makes it possible to make a good profit from your property while maintaining the possibility of staying there for a few weeks a year.
+However, be careful with Regulations on Short Term Rentals, which can evolve locally.

-🌊 Atlantic side: Biarritz, Royan, La Rochelle
+Atlantic side: Biarritz, Royan, La Rochelle

 • biarritz (approx. 7,000 €/m²): chic, very touristy, but tense.
 Ideal for a small furnished studio or a pied-a-terre with high perceived value.

-• Royan (approx. 3 800 €/m²): family resort, very accessible, good profitability in the off-season thanks to retirees and teleworkers.
+• Royan (approx. €3,800/m²): family resort, very accessible, good profitability in the off-season thanks to retirees and teleworkers.

-• rochelle (approx. 4,800 €/m²): dynamic city, well served by TGV, which attracts visitors all year round.
+• Rochelle (approx. 4,800 €/m²): dynamic city, well served by TGV, which attracts visitors all year round.
 Suitable for a heritage investment with good rental potential.

-💡 These cities allow a long-term valuation, but seasonal management must be anticipated: concierge, taxation, maintenance must be planned.
+💡 These cities allow a Long-term valuation, but seasonal management must be anticipated: concierge, taxation, maintenance must be planned.

-🏘️ What arrangements for an expatriate investor?
+What are the arrangements for an expatriate investor?

-Buying a property in France when you live abroad is entirely possible, but it requires a good understanding of fiscal, legal and administrative rules.
+Buying a property in France when you live abroad is entirely possible, but it requires a good understanding of Fiscal, legal and administrative rules.
 Several devices exist to optimize profitability and facilitate management, provided you know their limits.
 Here are the most effective options for non-residents.

-💼 LMNP: rent furnished, even at a distance
+LMNP: rent furnished, even at a distance

 The LMNP status (Non-Professional Furnished Renter) is perfectly suited to expatriates.
-It allows you to rent furnished accommodation while benefiting from advantageous tax regimes, including:
+It allows you to rent furnished accommodation while benefiting from tax regimes, including:

-• The real regime : allows you to deduct expenses and amortize the property over several years, reducing taxation to almost zero.
+• The Real Regime : allows you to deduct expenses and amortize the property over several years, reducing taxation to almost zero.

-• The micro-BIC : simplified regime with a flat rate reduction of 50%.
+• The Micro-Bic : simplified regime with a flat rate reduction of 50%.

-This status also works well for classic rental (students, young professionals) Only for seasonal rental, provided that local regulations are respected.
+This Status Also Works Well For classic rental (students, young professionals) Only for Seasonal rental, provided that local regulations are respected.
 The investment can be made without being a French tax resident.

 In particular, SCI allows: